CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_cloudMeta.md

 ## Practice after workshop

 Practice makes perfect (or at least better!).
 After destroying your instance, try firing up a fresh instance and run through this entire tutorial again from start to finish, exactly as we've outlined above.
+As you do this, take some time to really think about each line of code and what is being accomplished.
+If you don't understand a command, start investigating via google.

 {% include links.html %}